electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 - Audi SQ6 e-tron
 - Audi RSQ6 e-tron with 450kW and +1000nm

-Audi will use different motor setups on the different variants.
+Audi will use different motor setups on the om the variants.

 ![Motors](https://media.electrichasgoneaudi.net/multimedia/models/q6-e-tron/motors.jpg "Motors for Audi Q6 e-tron")